 Further Assurance

 At any time upon the written request of the Council it shall promptly execute and deliver or procure the execution and delivery of any and all such further instruments and documents as may be necessary for the purpose of obtaining for the Council the full benefit of this Agreement and of the rights and powers herein granted and hereby irrevocably appoints the Council its attorney for that purpose.
+Such instruments and documents may include security documents to secure any repayment obligation of the Applicant relating to the Grant funding under this Agreement.

 Co-operation